rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 * must have rapyuta.io tutorials installed on it

 {{% notice info %}}
-The custom rapyuta.io images come with [Ubuntu Xenial](http://releases.ubuntu.com/xenial/) OS and [ROS kinetic](http://wiki.ros.org/kinetic) software installed on them.
+The custom rapyuta.io image comes with [Ubuntu Xenial](http://releases.ubuntu.com/xenial/) OS and [ROS kinetic](http://wiki.ros.org/kinetic) software installed on them.
 Moreover, the [rapyuta.io tutorials](https://github.com/rapyuta-robotics/io_tutorials)
 are also installed on these custom images.